mlang/cbookview/README.md

 are ordered according to popularity.
 So pawn to a6 is actually the most popular line of the Ruy Lopez.

+Speaking about popular lines, you can use the Home key to move to the first ply, and the End key to move to the last ply of the current line.
+So if you press End directly after starting `cbookview` you will actually see the most popular variation of the currently loaded book.

 ## The easteregg: Poor mans chessboard

 If you press `a` (for "All moves") cbookview will switch to the tree of all possible moves.
 This is a poor mans way for following games and abusing cbookview as a two-player board.
+Pressing `d` (for "Default book") will load the internal polyglot book.